 If the LiPO capacity is 2200 mAh then 1 C is 850 mA = 0.85 amps

 75C for a 850 mAh LiPo is 75 x 0.85 = 63.75 amps.

 Importance of C math

 Models usually come supplied with electrical specifications.
-These electrical specifications are usually in Volts (or number of cells and maximum current.
+These electrical specifications are usually stated on the ESC in number of cells and maximum current.
 For example 2-4S 30 amps.